Google Q1 2026 Earnings: Search +19%, US Revenue +23%

 AI Overviews and AI Mode drove "all-time high" query volume

 The fear was that AI summaries would cannibalize Search ads.
-The print contradicts that — Search ads grew 19% YoY, with AI Overviews and AI Mode rolled out globally.
-Management said queries hit an all-time high.
+Q1 did not show that.
+Search ads grew 19% YoY, and Google's CEO remarks said AI Overviews and AI Mode are contributing to overall query growth.
 For advertisers, this means search supply is still expanding; the SERP is just changing shape.
-Audit your top 50 keywords in incognito to see where AI summaries are now showing and how your ad placement rendering looks.
+Audit your top 50 non-brand keywords in incognito and in Ads Preview to see where AI answers, Shopping units, and text ads now render.

 YouTube ads at +11% is a slowdown — direct response narrowing